Proloy-Bhaduri/Wordpress-Dynamic-Posts-Table-For-Page/README.md

  <td>Not Set</td>
  </tr>';
 ```
- By the below code -->
+ By the below code &dArr;
 ```php
  ';?> <td>//start
   <?php